JSMAnalysis/JMetrics/jmetrics/README.md

 ./gradlew compileTestJava
 ```

-- to run tests :
+- to run compile and run tests :

 ```
 ./gradlew test